Dublin Therapeutic Massage Clinic

 - All clients will receive an email or text the day before treatment for a COVID-19 screening form.
 Treatment will not go ahead if this is not complete prior to the appointment.
 If there is any difficulty with this link, clients are asked to contact the clinic.

 - We are required by government guidelines for COVID-19, to share names and phone numbers, with the HSE and relevant authorities, of anyone in our clinic at a time when a suspected or confirmed case is brought to our attention.
 No other details will be shared.
 By booking and attending for a treatment, you are agreeing to this.

 - All clients agree to contact our practice if they become symptomatic within 14 days of attending our clinic or get a diagnosis of COVID-19.

-- To limit time in the practice it will now be require to pre-pay for appointments either over the phone or through our website.
+- To limit time in the clinic, pre-payment options will be available for appointments either over the phone or through our website.

 - Clients will be provided with a face mask to be worn while on site.
 They will be asked to sanitise their hands on arrival in the clinic.

 - Clients will be made aware of good hand hygiene and respiratory hygiene and have facilities to enable these practices.

 - It will be necessary not to arrive more than 5 minutes before any appointment as clients cannot be permitted to enter prior to this.